 (2) Learn to express your anger after you’ve calmed down

-I have been helped to understand that there are actually two types of people in this planet.
-First on the line, we have the kind of people who get angry, then smile and then lock the “anger” safely in their “anger banks.”
-Usually, the accumulated anger is withdrawn when the individual is pissed to an extent where she/he can’t take it no more.
+I have been helped to understand that there are actually two types of people on this planet.
+First, we have the kind of people who get angry, then smile and then lock the “anger” safely in their “anger banks.”
+Usually, the accumulated anger is withdrawn when the individual is pissed to an extent where she/he can’t take it anymore.
 And what transpires after that is what makes the news we see.

 From the illustrations, the difference between these two types of people is that one group has an easy way of expressing anger, while the other group has a tendency to “hold back” what should be let out; lest it blows out to cause greater damage.
 To stay safe, it’s recommended that you air your anger out to the concerned party clearly and directly every time you’re mad at someone.
 But most importantly, do it after you’re convinced that you’ve completely calmed down and you’re incapable of harming anyone, as well.

 (3) Whenever you’re angry, use the first persona when talking

 Using the second person will definitely make you see all the reasons why your friend deserves the worst.
 As a result, your brain will automatically be made to come up with ways of making the chap on the other end pay for getting you angry.
 And before you even think, your friend’s ears will be somewhere on the floor.